styuk1234/StartYoungUK-Website/README.md

 * **Chatbot using Power Virtual Agents**: We built a simple chatbot using Power Virtual Agents to help users new to the website navigate direcly to things they want to do on the website, just by chatting to our bot!
 The bot provides links specific to the functionalities of our website.
 * **Simplified Admin Experience**: The admin login provides admin complete control over managing database of users, donations, campaigns, mentors, children, etc.
 * **Statistics Dashboard using PowerBI**: PowerBI has been leveraged to generate statistics dashboard for the admin, to get useful insights into how their website is growing, in terms of onboarding mentors, children, sponsors, mentor-mentee mapping, etc.
-* **Leveraging Security Features of Azure**: Azure provides a lot of out-of-the-box security features in terms of HTTPS, VPN, Firewall, IAM, etc. Some of these features have been leveraged, placing trust on the Azure ecosystem to safeguard the information of different entities.
+* **Leveraging Security Features of Azure**: Azure provides a lot of out-of-the-box security features in terms of HTTPS, VPN, Firewall, TLS, IAM, etc. Some of these features have been leveraged, placing trust on the Azure ecosystem to safeguard the information of different entities.

 ---

-### Future scope of this project:
+### Future scope of this project

 * [ ] Allow registration of more personas like School and Child
 * [ ] Implement Update Profile for different user personas